About Payment Card Industry

 What is a service provider?

 A business entity that is not a payment brand, but is directly involved in the processing, storage, or transmission of cardholder data on behalf of another entity.
 This also includes companies that provide services that control or could impact the security of cardholder data.
 Examples include managed service providers that provide managed firewalls, IDS, etc. as well as hosting providers and other entities.
 If an entity provides a service that involves only the provision of public network access—such as a telecommunications company providing just the communication link—the entity would not be considered a service provider for that service (although they may be considered a service provider for other services).

 What is a payment application?

 In the context of PA-DSS (Payment Application – Data Security Standards), a software application that stores, processes, or transmits cardholder data as part of authorization or settlement, where the payment application is sold, distributed, or licensed to third parties.

 What is a vulnerability scan?

 A vulnerability scan is a computer program designed to assess a merchant or service provider’s systems for flaws or weaknesses which, if exploited, may result in an intentional or unintentional compromise of a system or its data.
-Vulnerability scans are used as part of validating PCI DSS compliance.
-PCI DSS Requirement 11.2 requires that external vulnerability scanning be performed quarterly by an approved scanning vendor (ASV) qualified by PCI SSC.
+Vulnerability scans help in validating PCI DSS compliance.
+PCI DSS Requirement 11.2 requires that external vulnerability scanning be performed quarterly by an approved scanning vendor (ASV).
+The ASV needs to be qualified by PCI SSC.